 I grew up in a hilly area near Lake Como where mushrooms sprung up like arguments at a family gathering.
 The memories of my childhood are shaped by lashings of hot polenta, risotto and porcini sprinkled on everything.
-It was only when I left home to study in Scotland that I realized how much I missed the simple, authentic flavors of Italy’s home cooking.
+It was only when I left home to study in Scotland that I realized how much I missed the simple, authentic flavors of Italy’s home cooking which prompted me to create The Pasta Prince.
 Here are a few of my favorite, 15-minute pasta recipes that guide me home wherever I am – and that are sure to transport you to Italy, too.

 Pasta con Broccoli

 When it comes to simple dishes, you can’t beat pasta with broccoli.
 With just one vegetable and a handful of garlic cloves, you’ve got one of the best nutritious, quick and simple pasta dishes ready in about 15 minutes.

 The trick here is to add flavor to your oil and cook your pasta in the same water where you cook your broccoli.
 This zero-waste recipe is packed with flavor and is perfect for Sunday lunch or even a springtime picnic.
 The miso paste is optional but it’s a great vegan alternative to the anchovies that would traditionally be used to add a salty umami flavor.

 - 1TBS Olive Oil